nikete/nikete.github.io/about.md

 ---

-Currently, I work at [GroupLang](https://grouplang.com/), studying how LLMs interacting with a group, impact incentives.
+Currently, I work at [GroupLang](https://grouplang.com/).
+We study how LLMs interacting with a group impact incentives.
 We are hiring, and are remote first.

 I go by nikete in everything but the most formal of documents.